mouachan/swift-router/README.md

   ]
 }
 ```
-#### massive http call
+#### http call

-swift-router-remote-client application invoke x times the swift-router decision service (quarkus or springboot), to specify the number of call and the type of service use (in the examples x = 1000) :
+swift-router-remote-client application invoke x times the swift-router decision service (quarkus or springboot), to specify the number of call and the type of service use the following arguments:
 `-Dquarkus.args="1000 springboot"`or `-Dquarkus.args="1000 quarkus"`

-the following example invoke springboot decision service 1000 times, insert the result of each call into a topic kafka named `sbCodeRoutage` (and the elapsed time)
+the following example invoke springboot decision service 1000 times, the result of each call is inserted into a topic kafka named `sbCodeRoutage` (and the elapsed time)
 ```
 cd ../swift-router-remote-client
 mvn clean compile quarkus:dev -Dquarkus.args="1000 springboot"
 ```

-the following example invoke quarkus decision service 1000 times, insert the result of each call into a topic kafka named `sbCodeRoutage` (and the elapsed time)
+the following example invoke quarkus decision service 1000 times, the result of each call is inserted into a topic kafka named `qCodeRoutage` (and the elapsed time)
 ```
 cd ../swift-router-remote-client
 mvn clean compile quarkus:dev -Dquarkus.args="1000 quarkus"